aayushm9595/PinBoardManager/README.md

 ## Integration of Library

+Clean build the Pinboard Manager Workspace in case SwiftyJSON is not found.
 For the following project I make use of SwiftyJSON as a dependancy for Decoding JSON object and assigning members in model classes.

 Build the Workspace with target selected as PinBoardFramework to get the framework generated as output in same directory.